-If you are looking for more broccoli recipes to try, then why not try our Broccoli and Stilton Soup, Crispy Roasted Broccoli, Cheesy Broccoli Pasta Bake, Air Fryer Bacon, Quick Broccoli Pasta or Broccoli Cheese.
+If you are looking for more broccoli recipes to try, then why not try our Broccoli and Stilton Soup, Crispy Roasted Broccoli, Cheesy Broccoli Pasta Bake, Air Fryer Bacon, Quick Broccoli Pasta or super simple Microwave Broccoli.

 Why you will love it

 - Quick - This broccoli slaw is ready in just 5 minutes and it can be even quicker if you use a grater attachment on a food processor.

 - A delicious way to use broccoli - If you want to get some more broccoli in your diet, then this is a delicious and easy way to do it.

 - A colourful side dish - We love serving this up at a BBQ to go with more beige and bland looking food like sausages and burgers.